ibm-watson-iot/cvi-starter-obd-android/README.md

     1. Check that your device appears in the Fleet Management App.

 4. Run the OBDII app with your mobile phone in Android Studio
-    1. In a browser, open your Fleet Management Application Server component that is deployed on IBM Cloud.
+    1. In a browser, open your Fleet Management Starter Application, the server component, that is deployed on IBM Cloud.
 For example, https://iota-starter-server-fleetmgmt.mybluemix.net/webclient/map.
     1. In the left pane, select 'Settings'.
 A QR code displays, the QR code is used in a latter step.
     1. In Android Studio, within the toolbar, click the run icon.
     1. Select deployment target.
 For your mobile phone, see [Android Studio Developers](https://developer.android.com/studio/run/device).